graalvm/graalvm-demos/scala-days-2018/streams/README.md

 # Abstraction Without Regret When Running on GraalVM

 This demo shows how GraalVM efficiently removes abstractions from high-level programs.
-The `TestStream.java` file contains a simple query implemented with the Java Streams API:
+The `Streams.java` file contains a simple query implemented with the Java Streams API:
 ```
 Arrays.stream(persons)
    .filter(p -> p.getEmployment() == Employment.EMPLOYED)